randompersononthenet/lost-and-found-app/DEPLOYMENT.md

 - Development: base path `/` (access at `http://localhost:5174`)
 - Production: base path `/admin/` (for Vercel deployment)
 - Routes automatically redirect `/admin/` to `/` in development mode

+**Package.json Not Found Error:**
+If you see "Could not read package.json: Error: ENOENT: no such file or directory, open '/vercel/path0/admin/package.json'":
+- Ensure the `admin` directory is included in your repository
+- Check that `vercel.json` uses the correct build command: `cd admin && npm install && npm run build`
+- Remove any `.vercelignore` file that might be excluding the admin directory
+- Verify the admin directory structure is correct

 ### Runtime Errors
 ```bash